teffcode/nextjs-postgresql-read-exercise/README.md

-# ⚛️ CRUD w Next.js + Postgresql 🐘
+# ⚛️ CRUD w Next.js + PostgreSQL 🐘

 > Run: `npm run dev` to see the result.